Facts About Our Work in Trinidad

 Food For The Poor has been in Trinidad for 33 years and began building homes there in 2005.
 The charity partners with the Living Water Community in Port of Spain, which has been serving in Trinidad since 1975.

 - Food For The Poor has built 281 homes

-- We work with six Angels Of Hope orphanages
+- We work with seven Angels Of Hope children's homes

 More About Our Work

-Food For The Poor works with six orphanages as part of the Angels Of Hope program.
-Through the Angels Of Hope program, 70 children receive shelter, loving care and an education.
+Food For The Poor works with seven children's homes as part of the Angels Of Hope program.
+Through the Angels Of Hope program, 91 orphaned or abandoned children receive shelter, loving care and an education.

 Food For The Poor has built 281 homes for the poor in Trinidad.
 These sturdy homes provide shelter, safety and brighter futures for families in need.

-In the first six months of 2018, Food For The Poor shipped 44 tractor-trailer loads of aid to the Caribbean nation, which included the following items:
+In 2018, Food For The Poor shipped 112 tractor-trailer loads of aid to the Caribbean nation, which included the following items:

 - Tillers for farming